-When the STINGER 310 alarm system is armed or disarmed the Awning light will be activated for a period one minute to provide illumination whilst entering or exiting the caravan.
+When the STINGER 310 alarm system is armed or disarmed the Awning light will be activated for a period of one minute to provide illumination whilst entering or exiting the caravan.
 The Awning light can be turned off during this period by pressing the Awning light button on the key fob if required.
-(Note: awning light control is an optional feature not present in all caravan models) The Awning light can be turned on or off at any time by pressing and releasing the Awning light button.
+(Note: awning light control is an optional feature not present on all caravan models)